 Maybe you need to make your services clearer.

 Sure, I could sit there, arms crossed, and get all defensive and grumpy about this complaint – or, I could learn from it.

 I could apologise, listen, react – and put steps in place to ensure it doesn’t happen again.

 Like many things in life, a big part of dealing with complaints and negative feedback comes down to mindset.
 It’s all about our attitude, and how we choose to handle a situation.

 Accepting we have the power to turn a negative into a positive can be a very poignant realisation.

 Obviously, the best way to deal with complaints is to ensure they never happen in the first place.

-That’s clearly easier said than done – but there are several very good strategies for preventing negative feedback which will help you reduce the risk of client and customer complaints.
+That’s clearly easier said than done – but, there are several very good strategies for preventing negative feedback which will help reduce the risk of client and customer complaints.

-Instead, I attribute a lack of complaints to the fact I’m extremely thorough in the pre-planning stages of every project.
+Being extremely thorough in the pre-planning stages of every project is key.

 Here’s what I suggest:

 - Spend a lot of time pre-planning and gathering requirements – I need to know exactly what I’m doing, how I’m helping the client and what the project’s mandatory inclusions are

 - Send samples of my work before we agree to go ahead – so my clients know my writing style, what I’m capable of, and what they’re in for

 - Ensure all terms of working together are clearly defined – and have systems in place for delays, late payments and emergencies